ovh/tat/README.md

 ### Truncate a topic

-Only for Tat Admin of administrators on topic.
+Only for Tat Admin and administrators on topic.

 ```
 curl -XPUT \